Skip to main content

 file_cache(opts)

-Calculate the cached Url corresponding to the given file:
+Calculate the cached Url corresponding to the given file.

-• file: The File to be cached.
+-- File to be cached.

-• skip: The number of units to skip.
-It's units largely depend on your previewer, such as lines for code, and percentages for videos.
+-- Number of units to skip.
+It's units largely depend on your previewer,

 If the file is not allowed to be cached, such as it's ignored in the user config, or the file itself is a cache, returns nil.